ChrisWhealy/wasm_sha256/docs/00-getting-started.md

 ## Getting Started With WASI

-It is assumed here that whatever WebAssembly host environment you choose to use provides its own WASI interface.

 Any time a WebAssembly module needs to make a system call, it must invoke the corresponding function in the WASI layer.
-Before this can happen however, the WebAssembly module must first declare which system calls it will need an `import` those functions from the host environment:
+Before this can happen however, the WebAssembly module must first use the `import` statement to declare which system calls it wishes to use.

-* In order for a WASM module to access resources on disk, the WebAssembly host environment must first pre-open those resources.
-* The WebAssembly module must specifically `import` all WASI functions it wishes to use.
+The host environment must also preopen the files or directories before the WASI calls can be successful.

-## Using WASI to Pre-open a Directory
+## Using WASI to Preopen a Directory

-The syntax used by the WebAssembly host environment to grant access both to the functions in the WASI layer and pre-opened resources varies slightly between environments.
+The syntax used by the WebAssembly host environment to grant access both to the functions in the WASI layer and the preopened resources varies slightly between environments.

-The simplest options are to use runtime environments such as `wasmer` or `wasmtime` because you do not need to write any code.
+The simplest option is to use a runtime environment such as `wasmer` or `wasmtime` because you do not need to write any code.

 The following examples all assume you have: